yassourlab/GInGeR/README.md

 see [genome catalog](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v2.0/README_v2.0.txt) and [Almeida et al.](https://www.nature.com/articles/s41587-020-0603-3)) as a reference database.
 When running GInGer, it first detects the dominant species in the sample using Kraken2.
-Then it downloads missing references (`--max-species-representatives` of references per species) for these species from UHGG to the `--references-dir` and combining them into a reference database customized for the given sample.
-It is recommended to use a shared `--references-dir` for multiple samples (this is GInGeR's default behavior) to save time and storage by not downloading the same references multiple times.
+Then it downloads missing references (`--max-species-representatives` of references per species) for these species from UHGG to the `--downloaded-references-dir` and combining them into a reference database customized for the given sample.
+It is recommended to use a shared `--downloaded-references-dir` for multiple samples (this is GInGeR's default behavior) to save time and storage by not downloading the same references multiple times.

 ### supply GInGer with a fasta of reference species

-You can do so using using the `--merged-filtered-fasta` option.
+You can do so using using the `--sample-specific-references` option.
 For optimal results, it should include only species that are relevant for your sample.
-In this case you should supply also a `--metadata-path` in a TSV format and the header ' Genome Length Lineage FTP_download species':
+In this case you should supply also a `--reference-genomes-metadata` in a TSV format and the header '
+Genome Length Lineage FTP_download species':

 - 'Genomes' should be the id of the genome as appears in your fasta file.
 Each contig should have the following format